-PID is the tuning parameters entered for each Process Variable loop.
+This menu allows you to adjust tuning parameters for each Process Variable loop.

 Proportional Band determines the response to the current error.
 The Proportional Band is the percent of the range of the process variable that will produce 100% output and is the inverse of the proportional gain.
 A low Proportional Band value results in a larger change in output for a given error.
 Conversely, a high Proportional Band value results in a smaller change in output for a given error.
 If the Proportional Band is too small, control may oscillate or be otherwise unstable.
-If the

-Proportional Band is too large the control action may be too sluggish in response to changes within the system.
+If the Proportional Band is too sluggish in response to changes within the system.
 Note: If the Proportional Band is set to 0.0, only on/off control is performed.
 The range 0 - 3276.0.